stumash/Algorithm_Notes/trees_graphs/topsort/topsort.md

 $n_j$ that can be reached by some path from node $n_i$ appears before node $n_i$ in
 the ordering.

-One way to think of it is that in a DAG, if you can get to one node $c$ by starting at
+One way to think of it is that in a DAG, if you can get to one node $d$ by starting at
-another node $p$, then in a sense $p$ is kind of like one of $c$'s ancestor nodes.
+another node $p$, then in a sense $p$ is kind of like one of $d$'s ancestor nodes.
 So the
 rule for a topological ordering is that all ancestors must appear before their descendants
 in the topological ordering.